 - Multiple sclerosis or debilitating muscle spasms;

-- Post-traumatic stress disorder (PTSD) that is being treated and monitored by a mental health therapist and that: has been diagnosed by a health care provider or mental health provider by the VA and documented in the patient’s record; or has been diagnosed or confirmed by evaluation by a psychiatrist, doctorate psychologist, a doctorate licensed clinical social worker, or a psych APRN;
+- Post-traumatic stress disorder (PTSD) is being treated and monitored by a mental health therapist and that: has been diagnosed by a health care provider or mental health provider by the VA and documented in the patient’s record; or has been diagnosed or confirmed by evaluation by a psychiatrist, doctorate psychologist, a doctorate licensed clinical social worker, or a psych APRN;

 - Pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions; and

-If one has one or more of the above qualifying medical conditions, and if a doctor is willing to recommend cannabis to treat it, then the next step would be to go to a qualified medicinal cannabis clinic.
+If one has one or more of the above qualifying medical conditions, and a doctor is willing to recommend cannabis to treat it, then the next step would be to go to a qualified medicinal cannabis clinic.
 With a doctor confirming—usually via a letter—that a patient has one or more of the above conditions, then the qualified medicinal cannabis clinic would use that to fill out the information required confirming that the patient indeed has the medical condition(s) and that they would benefit from cannabis to treat it.
-The qualified medicinal cannabis clinic would then send the information to the Utah government, and in a few days the Utah government will either issue the card to the patient, or a denial.
+The qualified medicinal cannabis clinic would then send the information to the Utah government, and in a few days, the Utah government will either issue the card to the patient or a denial.
 However, it is rare for a patient with a qualifying condition to be issued a denial.
-Once the application is approved, the Utah government would then send the medicinal marijuana card via email to the patient, for the patient to print it out or otherwise keep safe and easily available in order to use it in a dispensary, to show to a police officer if one is caught with marijuana, or otherwise legally use.
+Once the application is approved, the Utah government would then send the medicinal marijuana card via email to the patient for the patient to print it out or otherwise keep safe and easily available to use in a dispensary, show to a police officer if one is caught with marijuana, or otherwise legally use.

-The process to obtain a medical marijuana card in Utah is relatively easy and painless, especially if one has a qualifying condition.
+Obtaining a medical marijuana card in Utah is relatively easy and painless, especially if one has a qualifying condition.